 - Currently enrolled undergraduate degree students at the University of Michigan.

 - Applicants must remain an undergraduate degree student at the University of Michigan during the period of study abroad.
 Graduating seniors may not apply for a scholarship to participate in a program following graduation.

 - Recipients must participate in an eligible program.
 The following three types of programs are eligible:

 - Traditional Study Abroad Program: A study abroad academic program that teaches a combination of language and/or Japanese studies that is sponsored by CGIS or another school or college of the University of Michigan and that results in academic credit.
-The recipient must travel to Japan with the program during Spring-Summer 2014, Fall 2014, and/or Winter 2015.

-- Summer Intensive Japanese Language Program: Students who enroll in a summer intensive Japanese language program located in Japan during Summer 2014 are also eligible.
+- Summer Intensive Japanese Language Program: Students who enroll in a summer intensive Japanese language program located in Japan are also eligible.
 In order to qualify, a summer language program must meet the FLAS Fellowship summer program eligibility criteria.
 For a list of eligible programs, see the Summer Language Programs section of the CJS web site and look for "Summer FLAS eligible" programs.
 The FLAS summer program eligibility criteria are:

 - The program must teach the equivalent of one academic year of Japanese as taught at the University of Michigan

 - The recipient must enroll at the 2nd year level language or above

 - The minimum program length is 6 weeks.